Arsh-deep2005/PPS_2022/2221021/program15.md

-## Program : Write a program to store data in an array.
+## Program15: Write a program to store data in an array.
 ```c
 #include <stdio.h>
 int main()